puppetlabs/puppetlabs-registry/README.markdown

       data  => 'Hello World!'
     }

-Within this defined type, you can specify multiple registry values for one registry key and manage both at once.
+Within this defined type, you can specify multiple Registry values for one registry key and manage both at once.

 If, on the other hand, you just want to manage a standalone key or value, you can declare each resource type individually in your site.pp manifest.